-“I am incredibly honoured to represent the people of Ipswich.
-My aim is simple: to work hard for you and the town’s interests, both here in Ipswich and in Westminster.”
+“I have been incredibly honoured to represent the people of Ipswich.
+If re-elected, my aim is simple: to work hard for you and the town’s interests, both here in Ipswich and in Westminster.”

 Ben is thirty-eight and has lived in Suffolk all his life.
 After studying at Cambridge University, Ben ran a small engineering firm before becoming managing director of a business that helped companies make a positive impact on society.
 He is passionate about music, loves travelling when he can, and grabs any opportunity to discover Suffolk pubs with his friends.
 He is the author of a book on the Black Death, The Scourging Angel.